Table of Contents

 - LATE CHECK-IN will be permitted until 15 minutes after tournament ends; however, a penalty of 1” per minute will be deducted from the competitor’s total.

--All fish submitted through TourneyX and initially “accepted” by tournament manager/director are subject to final approval after official fishing time closes and before the award ceremony.
+- All fish submitted through TourneyX and initially “accepted” by tournament manager/director are subject to final approval after official fishing time closes.

 Tournament Director reserves the right to disqualify a fish after it was initially approved via TourneyX if they believe one or more of rules have been violated.

--All fishing must stop at 3:30 p.m.
-All photos must be submitted by 3:30 p.m. on TourneyX and manual submissions must be in line for submission by 3:00 p.m.
+- All fishing must stop at 3:00 p.m.
+All photos must be submitted by 3:30 p.m. on TourneyX and manual submissions must be in line for submission by 3:15 p.m.
+The TD reserves the right to make changes to this at any time during the season.

--TourneyX leaderboard will not be visible past 2:00PM
+- TourneyX leaderboard will not be visible past 12:00 p.m.

--Anglers who opt to submit fish via TourneyX Pro will need still need register for the tournament on www.ackkats.com; They will then be given a code to join the tournament on the TourneyX Pro app.
+- Anglers who opt to submit fish via TourneyX Pro will need still need register for the tournament on ; They will then be given a code to join the tournament on the TourneyX Pro app.
 Make SURE you register on the app after you pay your registration fee.

 -See the info graphic on proper CPR process.